Chatbots are now among the most preferred communication channels between customers and brands.

 It is important to incorporate the human handover as part of your conversation flow if you believe that the situation needs to be managed by human support.

 The conversational scripts need to transfer the conversation to human agents in cases where the conversation goes beyond simple scenarios and needs actual assistance.

 Chatbot Scripts for Most Common Use Cases

 Chatbots are a multi-utility tool capable of serving a variety of purposes across industry verticals.
 They can add value to different aspects of customer communication whether for sales, marketing, or customer service.
-The best thing, you can easily find read-made chatbot scripts for most common usages and meet your business goals successfully.
+The best thing, you can easily find read-made chatbot scripts and customer service script templates for the most common usages and meet your business goals successfully.

 Here are some chatbot scripts for common uses cases;

 - Lead Generation – Use the chatbot template for lead generation to collect user data, understand the customers better, pre-qualify leads and drive leads effortlessly.